-tance thresholds, and inlier recall thresholds.
-To visualize the general quality of FCGF, we use t-SNE [31] to project all FCGFs in a pair of scans to a color-coded onedimensional space and visualize them in Fig. 5.
+Overall, FCGF has better registration recall and feature-match recall across different scenes, a wide range of distance thresholds, and inlier recall thresholds.
+To visualize the general quality of FCGF, we use t-SNE [31] to project all FCGFs in a pair of scans to a color-coded one-dimensional space and visualize them in Fig. 6.5.

 Rotation and translation invariance.
 One of the most important characteristics of good geometric features is rotation and translation invariance.
 Some of the baseline methods achieve this by aligning 3D patches along the normal direction of a patch.
 Instead, FCGF learns the rotation invariance through on-the-fly data augmentation (details in the supplement).
 Translation invariance is an inherent property of a sparse tensor as the translation does not affect convolutions.
 Tab.
-1 shows the feature-match recall of FCGF and other features on the augmented 3DMatch dataset [6].
-Note that FCGF maintains similar performance on the augmented dataset without any explicit mechanism.
+6.1 shows the feature-match recall of FCGF and other features on the augmented 3DMatch dataset [6].